ramla/sakarinv/README.md

 Tested to work on Linux only

 **Known issues:**
+  - On Windows if you don't run the executable in cmd.exe the window closes right after drawing the end screen
   - On Windows you run into an error when accepting the challenge to make Sakari wear the jumper.
 With luck you may be able to win if you type in your movement after *y* before pressing enter.
   - Visualisation of vertical movement is vague beyond a couple rows from Sakari
   - The readme is a mess